dillionmegida/eslint/docs/user-guide/getting-started.md

 * `"warn"` or `1` - turn the rule on as a warning (doesn't affect exit code)
 * `"error"` or `2` - turn the rule on as an error (exit code will be 1)

-The three error levels allow you fine-grained control over how ESLint applies rules (for more configuration options and details, see the [configuration docs](configuring.md)).
+The three error levels gives you fine-grained control over how ESLint applies rules (for more configuration options and details, see the [configuration docs](configuring.md)).

 Your `.eslintrc.{js,yml,json}` configuration file will also include the line: